npolygenis/csharpapp/README.md

 **#3**

-3nd party service supports JWT auth.
-We have to implement and support it.
-Use the credentials provided to appsettings.json file.
+implement JWT auth and support it,use the credentials provided to appsettings.json file.

 **#4**